react-declarative/brainjs-cryptocurrency-trend/README.md

 ![net](./docs/net.png)

 The neural net takes only the last 10 prices from a market as an input and 2 values as an output.
-If the price rises, it will return `[1, 0]`.
-If the price will fail it returns `[0, 1]`
+If the price rises, it  return `[1, 0]`.
+If the price will fall it return `[0, 1]`

 ![stride](./docs/stride.png)